starkfell/100DaysOfIaC/articles/day.71.the.current.state.of.k8s.in.azure.md

 ## Things to Consider

 We highly recommend that you don't make your decision on whether to use AKS or AKS-Engine based on the level of support provided, but instead on the requirements of what you are running in the Kubernetes Cluster.
+AKS-Engine gives additionally flexibility to customize your deployment, but at the cost of cluster management which is done for you with AKS.

 </br>